mikejlong60/algorithms/skiena-4/exercise_9.md

-Question: Given a set S of n positive(simplifies fo now) integers and an integer T, give an O(n(k-1)) algorithm to test whether k of three distinct integers in S add up to T
+Question: Given a set S of n positive(simplifies for now) integers and an integer T, give an O(n(k-1) log n) algorithm to test whether k of three distinct integers in S add up to T

 Answer: